CancerProfiling/DeepMusics/README.md

 ## Install
 To use DeepMusics, do the following:

-1.Install the environment, to run the code please first make sure that you have miniconda or conda installed.
+1.Install the environment, To run the code please first make sure that you have [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [conda](https://docs.conda.io/) installed.

 2.Prepare data